YSChoiS/ubuntu-initial-setup/README.md

 **There are a few things you need to enter during processing.**

+## !need to git clone camel-tools first!
+### camel-tools installed directory
+- This directory is used when you install camel-tools.

+-
+  _ex) /home/ys/Library/camel-tools_

 ### Package install directory
 - This directory is used when you git clone.
   _ex) /home/wj or /home/wj/Library_
-### camel-tools installed directory
-- This directory is used when you install camel-tools.
-  _ex) /home/ys/Library/camel-tools_
 ### Raisim install directory
 - This directory is not a git repository, but a place where raisim is built and installed.
   _ex) /home/wj/raisimLib/install or /home/wj/Library/raisimLib/build/install_